modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

     &showLog=`1`
 ]]
 ```
-No need to call any snippets or output filters to get parent of resource or creator name.
+With the above example, you don't have to call any snippets or output filters to get the parent of the resource or the creator name.
 How fast it works?
-You tell me:
+Let's look at the log output.

 [![](https://file.modx.pro/files/0/4/5/04558020e2a34bd6e94fe734db1b6ae3s.jpg)](https://file.modx.pro/files/0/4/5/04558020e2a34bd6e94fe734db1b6ae3.png)

-There is many other cool features, but you should know at list about this two.
+There are many other cool features, but these are the most important.

 #### pdoPage
-It is replacement for getPage.
-What the difference?
+pdoPage is a replacement for getPage.
+There are a few differences compared to getPage:
 1. It do not shows empty pages.
-If you do not have results on page or user entered wrong page manually - you will get redirect to the first page.
+If you do not have results on the page, or the user entered wrong page manually - you will get redirected to the first page.
-2. It has parameter `&maxLimit` equal to 100 by default.
-User could not hang your site by setting `&limit=100000` in url.
+2. It has a property `&maxLimit`, which is set to 100 by default.
+It makes sure users can not slow down your site by setting `&limit=100000` in the url.
 If you are using getPage - just try to do it on your site.
-3. It sets metatags to previous and next pages for crawlers.
+3. It sets metatags to previous and next pages for crawlers in the page header.
-4. It has built-in ajax pagination, seriosly.
-You need only correct markup and one parameter:
+4. It has built-in ajax pagination.
+Here's how that works:
 ```
 <div id="pdopage">
     <div class="rows">